-Yet Hall argued that the political changes under Thatcher were far more than a simple change in the direction of policy, suggesting this was designed to ‘disorganise an existing political formation’ and confirm ‘a new historical project’.
-For Hall, Thatcherism represented a fundamental attempt to change the way that social and class relations were conceived:
+Yet Hall argued that political changes under Thatcher were far more than a simple change in the direction of policy, suggesting they were designed to ‘disorganise an existing political formation’ and confirm ‘a new historical project’.
+For Hall, Thatcherism represented a fundamental attempt to change the way social and class relations were conceived:

 [Thatcherism] means to promulgate not just a new set of policies but a new ethic, to construct a new form of 'common-sense'.
-It has a model for every feature and aspect of social relationship: it has a 'philosophy' as well as a programme… (Hall 1980: 26)
+It has a model for every feature and aspect of social relationship: it has a 'philosophy' as well as a programme… (Hall 1980: 26).

 This new common-sense became, in the language of Gramsci, a hegemonic project in which Thatcherism ‘effectively presented itself as the 'popular force' in the 'struggle' of 'the people' against 'the state'’ (Hall 1980: 26).
 In order for the British people to be liberated from the state, this new common-sense affirmed they would require greater access to the market through the dismantling of a welfare system which, the emergent hegemonic project argued, rewarded idleness.